GreenDamTan/fastapi-dls_mirror/README.md

 - Make sure your timezone is set correct on you fastapi-dls server and your client

+This guide does not show how to install vGPU host drivers!
+Look at the official documentation packed with the driver releases.

 ## Docker

 Docker-Images are available here for Intel (x86), AMD (amd64) and ARM (arm64):